z4kn4fein/stashbox/docs/docs/guides/scopes.md

 <CodeDescPanel>
 <div>

 You can disable the tracking by passing `true` for the `withoutDisposalTracking` parameter.
-In this case, only the strong reference to the instance will be dropped when the scope is disposed.
+In this case, only the strong reference to the instance is dropped when the scope is disposed.

 </div>
 <div>